Amardeep1729/MentorMate/README.md

 - Choose Voice or Text input
 - Type or Speak your question
-- MentorMate replies on-screen and via speech
+- Responses are shown on-screen and spoken via browser

 ---